Wimberton/OriginPalia/README.md

 # OriginPalia <img align="right" src="https://i.gyazo.com/7e7b0b3f8bd20565233fe2f3fb08d250.png" width="64" height="auto">
 A multi-purpose tool for Palia, written in C++ and C#.
 Open source for non-commercial usage, looking for contributors.

 I will continue to maintain and update OriginPalia for as long as I can, permitted I have the time.
-Work and regular life still are a priority, I can't update it if I'm not living.
-OriginPalia comes packed with general enhancements like Instant Fishing, ESPs, Silent Aim, Teleport to and from any entities, and more.
+OriginPalia comes packed with general enhancements like Instant Fishing, ESPs, Silent Aim, Teleport to entities, and more.
 OriginPalia is still in active development, there may be a few bugs.

-**Note**: I believe this only will work with the standalone client for Palia.
+I believe this only will work with the standalone client for Palia.
 I have not tested it on Steam or other platforms.
-If you'd like to test for that, be my guest!
-It may or may not work.
-I will look into compatibility down the line.

 You will need to dump the SDK of the game yourself in order for this to work.
 Simply add the latest game SDK files into the `PaliaSDK` folder to reallocate the required SDK files.
 I want to give a big thanks to @klukule for their Palia ESP DX11 / DX12 source on GitHub.
-Without that, I wouldn't have taken the time to build something unique of my own.
+Without that, I wouldn't have taken the time to build something from it.

 [![OriginPalia ESP Example](https://i.gyazo.com/c8ae73a455e9047cf11b14996c345249.jpg)](https://gyazo.com/c8ae73a455e9047cf11b14996c345249)
 [![OriginPalia Menu Example](https://i.gyazo.com/6ee8348d80d3d3260de686bef860e4f7.gif)](https://gyazo.com/6ee8348d80d3d3260de686bef860e4f7)

-## Terms of Usage
-By accessing and using this software, you agree to the following terms:

-1. **Non-Commercial Use**: This software is provided under the condition that it is not to be used for commercial purposes.
-Commercial usage includes but is not limited to selling, licensing, or otherwise exploiting the software for financial gain.
-2. **Educational Purposes Only**: This software may be used for educational purposes only.
-Such usage includes learning, experimentation, and academic research.
-Any educational institution, student, or educator may use the software in accordance with their educational objectives.
-3. **Attribution**: If you modify or distribute this software, you must provide appropriate attribution, indicating any changes made and acknowledging the original creator.
-4. **No Warranty**: This software is provided "as is," without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
-In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.
-5. **Limitation of Liability**: In no event shall the authors or copyright holders be liable for any special, incidental, consequential, or indirect damages of any kind, or any damages whatsoever resulting from loss of use, data, or profits, whether or not advised of the possibility of damage, and on any theory of liability, arising out of or in connection with the use or performance of this software.
-6. **Governing Law**: These terms shall be governed by and construed in accordance with the laws of United States of America, without regard to its conflict of law provisions.

-If you do not agree to these terms, you are not permitted to use this software.

 ## Features
 - Toggle the menu using INSERT

 ### ESP & Visuals: